bgstack15/bgscripts/usr/share/doc/bgscripts/README.txt

 To use the bgscripts.bashrc in your terminal, use this command:
 . bp

-### SCRIPT NOTES
+### OTHER README FILES
-For descriptions of each individual script in this package, please read /usr/share/doc/bgscripts/SCRIPTS.txt
+For descriptions of each individual script in this package, please read /usr/share/doc/bgscripts/SCRIPTS.txt.

+For the description of the framework.sh library and associate files, read /usr/share/doc/bgscripts/FRAMEWORK.txt.

+For notes on the bgscripts.bashrc and its sub-files, read /usr/share/doc/bgscripts/BGSCRIPTS-BASHRC.txt.

 ### OS-SPECIFIC NOTES
 On Ubuntu, the mailutils package provides sendmail, which send.sh needs to operate properly.